Updated 29 September 2017

-If you joined military service after Dec 31, 2005, but before January 1, 2018, you will be required to decide to remain in the old/legacy system or to enroll into the BRS.
+If you joined military service after Dec 31, 2005, but before January 1, 2018, you will be required to decide to remain in the legacy system or to enroll into the BRS.

 The BRS is made up of three components.
-The first part is a combination of an automatic 1% contribution and matching contributions to a Service members TSP.
-The second is continuation pay, a cash payment if the member commits to at least three more years of service.
-The pay is meant to encourage Servicemembers in critical jobs to stay in longer.
-The third part is still a pension after 20 years of service.
-With the new annuity, it will be the same formula as the old system but instead of 2.5% multiplier use 2%.
+The first part is a combination of an automatic 1% contribution and matching contributions to a Service members traditional TSP account.
+The max the DoD will contribute is 5%, a 1% automatic contribution to your TSP with up to 4% match from the contributions the Service member makes.
+The second part is continuation pay, a cash payment if the member commits to at least three more years of service at their mid-career mark (8-12 years).
+The third part is the pension, after 20 years of service, but at a reduced amount.
+In the BRS, the monthly pension is calculated as follows: your highest 36 months of base pay times your years of service, times 2%.
+The multiplier goes down to 2% from 2.5% in the Legacy System.
 In the BRS, sign-up for the TSP will be automatic for those joining the military after January 1, 2018.

 If you have less than 12 years of service on December 31, 2017, and want to sign up for the BRS, the earliest you can do so is January 1, 2018.
 But, once you’ve made the decision to opt into the new retirement system— it’s a done deal.
 Opting in can’t be changed later, it’s irrevocable.
 Once an opt-in to the BRS is selected, the Servicemember will start to receive automatic the contribution and match they qualify for, starting the first pay period after opt-in.

-For those making a choose between the new and old retirement system, have no fear, the Department of Defense knows members need to know all the facts before making an educated decision.
+For those choosing between the new and old retirement system, have no fear, the Department of Defense knows members need to know all the facts before making an educated decision.
 Because of that, they’re rolling out educational courses and financial calculators, at the beginning of 2017.